-4.4 The tagline mark (Good For You, Good For Our Forests®) can be used in association with the word marks.
+7.4 The tagline mark (Good For You, Good For Our Forests®) can be used in association with the word marks.

-4.5 In addition to the uses described below in Part 5, General Rules for off-product marks the word marks may be used as follows, provided the advertisement or brochure refers to the SFI website (www.sfiprogram.org) or the Program Participant’s website with a hotlink to the SFI website:
+7.5 In addition to the uses described below in Part 8, General Rules for off-product marks the word marks may be used as follows, provided the advertisement or brochure refers to the SFI website (www.sfiprogram.org) or the Certified organization’s website with a hotlink to the SFI website:

-in advertisements which promote the Program Participant’s certification to the SFI Standard(s); and
+in advertisements which promote the Certified organization’s certification to the SFI Standard(s); and

 in sales brochures and other similar product promotional items.

-4.6 Program Participants must seek approval from the SFI Office of Label Use and Licensing for use of the word marks.
+7.6 Certified Organizations must seek approval from the SFI Office of Label Use and Licensing for use of the word marks.

-Part 5.
+Part 8.
 General Rules – For Use of the SFI Off-Product Marks and Word Marks